streetmix/streetmix/docs/support/troubleshooting.rst

 - `How to clear browsing data in Chrome <https://support.google.com/chrome/answer/2392709>`_
 - `How to clear cookies and site data in Firefox <https://support.mozilla.org/en-US/kb/clear-cookies-and-site-data-firefox#w_clear-cookies-for-the-current-website>`_

 If Streetmix does not work in private mode, or still does not work after clearing your browser's cache, please ensure that you are using the latest version of Chrome or Firefox.
-If you still need help,
+If you still need help, please :ref:`contact us <contact>`.

 When following an e-mail sign-in link, I see the "You cancelled the sign-in process" message.